 Breakouts are tricky.
-Sometimes it feels like we’re on a never-ending quest to pinpoint what causes acne flare-ups and exactly what we can do — or avoid doing — to prevent them.
-We’ve heard the big ones: you’re not washing your face, you’re not moisturizing enough, or you’re too stressed out.
+It's hard to pinpoint exactly what causes acne flare-ups and exactly what we can do — or avoid doing — to prevent them.
+You've heard the big ones: you’re not washing your face, you’re not moisturizing enough, or you’re too stressed out.

 The culprit: Your hands

 Why they’re to blame: Breakouts are caused by dead skin cells, sebum (our skin’s oil), and P. acnes bacteria combining in our pores.
 Simply touching your face with your hands won’t cause breakouts, but the germs and bacteria on them could — especially if you’re acne prone.
-Touching your face spreads the bacteria that’s already on your skin around and adds additional bacteria, the perfect recipe for a breakout!
-Picking, squeezing, and scratching your skin has the same effect and also won’t aid you in your pursuit of keeping your skin clear.
+Picking, squeezing, and scratching counts.

 The culprit: Your skincare routine

-Why it’s to blame: You might be over-exfoliating your face.
-Yup, that’s a real thing!
+Why it’s to blame: You might be overdoing it, whether it's by over-exfoliating or applying too many skincare products.
 Scrubbing your face too much, like with a motorized cleansing brush, can cause clogged pores to swell and spread bacteria across your face and into other pores.
-Using too much product (washing your face too much) can dry out your skin to a point that it over-produces oil, causing even more breakouts.
+Using too much and too many products can irritate your skin and dry it out to the point that it over-produces oil, causing even more breakouts.

-The solution: Skip the expensive electronic face-scrubbers, and stick to an acne-fighting cleanser, like SLMD's Salicylic Acid Cleanser.
+The solution: Skip the expensive electronic face-scrubbers, and stick to an acne-fighting cleanser, like SLMD Salicylic Acid Cleanser.
 Formulated with salicylic acid —it will exfoliate and prevent the formation of acne, without irritating or drying out your complexion.
-Make sure you’re sticking to a simple routine and don’t wash your face more than twice a day!
+Follow your face wash with a treatment lotion like BP Lotion (kills acne-causing bacteria) or Sulfur Lotion (stops the growth of acne-causing bacteria/good for those sensitive to benzoyl peroxide) and a moisturizer.
+These products can be found in SLMD Acne System and Sensitive Skin Acne System.
+Don't wash your face more than twice, less is more!

 The culprit: Your cellphone